-As the largest economy in Southeast Asia and the fourth-most populous country in the world, Indonesia’s market offers opportunities in nearly every sector.
+As the largest economy in Southeast Asia and the fourth-most populous country in the world, Indonesia’s market offers opportunities across many sectors.
 With rising disposable income levels, Indonesia’s growing middle class has a growing interest in products and services imported from abroad.

 Important factors affecting purchasing decisions in Indonesia are pricing, financing, technical skills, and after-sales service.
 Firms should be prepared to invest in training for their local staff, from entry-level personnel to experienced managers.